 - The writing prompt (or short description of the assignment) your writing sample is responding to.

+Submit the cover letter and sample essay with a prompt on this form no later than Nov.
+16th.
 Your writing sample will be assessed by the Writing Center director and (anonymously) by three experienced Writing Fellows.
 This assessment is based on the Carthage College Writing Rubric.

 Note: Though it is not required, you should consider taking part in a Writing Center appointment prior to your application.
 The experience of meeting with a Writing Fellow will provide an important perspective on what the Writing Center does.